wp-plugins/rivva-reactions/readme.txt

 == Changelog ==
+= v0.5 (02/27/2011) =
+* deactivate plugin developed
+* update plugin for information the users on plugin site and also on backend on her installs

 = v0.4 (06/18/2010) =
 * small fixes for deprecated functions
 * change include style for use different plugins use this add style for tab ui